zabrewer/MerakiAsync/README.md

 # Installation And Use

-Note: I reccomend installing MerakiAsync to a Python virtual environment.
+Note: I recommend installing MerakiAsync to a Python virtual environment.

 Today MerakiAsync can be installed by using a git clone of this repo - future installation methods are in the works.